This Website

 Nice photo of a nice set of Lone Star Cap Guns.
 From Top to Bottom: Wyatt Earp, Cisco Kid, Texas Ranger, Night Rider, Lawman, Gunslinger, Big Sixgun.

-This is submitted by Steve Arlin - one of our advertisers.
+This is submitted by Steve Arlin.

 Here's a Cisco kid from Lone Star and box.